Registration, Amendments, and Updates

 Once you have submitted your trial for registration, you will receive an automated email acknowledgment from the NCI Clinical Trials Reporting Office (CTRO) confirming the submission.
 The CTRO will review your registration, abstract additional data elements from the protocol, and create a Trial Summary Report (TSR).
 You will receive an email notice from CTRP along with the TSR as an attachment in a Word format that you can edit.
 You will be asked to verify the accuracy of the abstracted information within the TSR and respond to the CTRO with your corrections or acceptance.
 If you do not respond, after 5 business days NCI will assume you have accepted your TSR.

-You will receive an email message from the CTRO if your registration cannot be accepted, along with the reason(s) for its rejection (e.g., missing information, missing attached documents, etc.).
+You will receive an email message from the CTRO if your registration is: Accepted, Rejected, or Placed On-Hold with comments for rejection/placed on-hold (e.g., missing information, missing attached documents, etc.).

 When can I view a trial?